yaffol/react-jsonschema-form/README.md

 Then open [http://localhost:8080](http://localhost:8080) in a browser.

-`/run.sh` checks for a containing tagged with the latest git commit hash.
+`/run.sh` checks for a container tagged with the latest git commit hash.
 If you have newer commits but don't want to rebuild the container, alter the docker run command to target the `:latest` tag instead.

 ## Configure